donald-mack/mayor/README.md

 danger in experimenting with the role.
 His personality has been exploited by the media and in the wake Toronto has been put on an internationl stage.
 He is a good man but is likely becoming corrupted by celebrity.
-Rob Ford is now seeking media attention where ever he can find it and this is not helpful for the future of Toronto.
+Rob Ford is now seeking media attention wherever he can find it and this is not helpful for the future of Toronto.
 It is a great strategy to win, but Toronto needs to see past it.
 We must remember that the media makes it's money by covering every detail of his way of life.